dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 ### Vectors

-*In physics and engineering, a vector is typically regarded as a geometric entity characterized by a magnitude and a direction*
+:gear: a vector is typically regarded as a geometric entity characterized by a magnitude and a direction

-*A vector is a list of numbers.
-We can represent it as a column or a row*
+:computer: Data structure consisting of a collection of elements

 * The numbers are called components of the vector
 $$ \text{1 components: }\begin{pmatrix} u_1 \end{pmatrix} $$